arashnm80/arashnm80.github.io/quotes.md

 > Thoughts, words, actions, habits, character, destiny

-> With enough dopamine, all problems seem solvable.

 > plan to win or don't play at all.

 > Never make the same mistake twice.